raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 ## What is Scheme?

-[Scheme](https://www.scheme.org/) is a Lisp dialect, known for its simple language specification and [the first-class continuation](https://ja.wikipedia.org/wiki/%E7%B6%99%E7%B6%9A).
+[Scheme](https://www.scheme.org/) is a Lisp dialect, known for its simple language specification and support of [the first-class continuation](https://ja.wikipedia.org/wiki/%E7%B6%99%E7%B6%9A) as a language feature.
 The specification is being developed on a community basis, and the latest specification, [R7RS-small][r7rs-small], is about 90 pages, which is relatively small for a language specification.

 ## What is Stak Scheme?